tvieira/ansible-git-client/README.md

 git-client
 ==========

-This role installs git client with my preffered settings and attributes.
+This role installs git client with my preferred settings and attributes.
 It includes send-mail, gpg (gnupg2) and gerrit settings.

 The git templates contain a pre-commit hook for all your new projects when you run `git init`.
 This pre-commit hook runs pep8, pylint and pyflakes on all `*py` files you commit.